Eliot Engel: Controversies

 In March 2009, the Associated Press reported that Engel had been taking an annual tax credit on his Potomac, Maryland, residence for at least 10 years (cumulatively receiving thousands of dollars in tax credits), despite the fact that the credit is reserved for people who declare Maryland their primary residence.
 Maryland officials revoked the tax credit.
 The matter was reviewed by the Office of Congressional Ethics, which also looked into similar tax credits claimed by three other members of the House.
 The OCE eventually ended its review on Engel and two of the other members of Congress (Doris Matsui and Edolphus Towns) without recommending further investigation by the House Ethics Committee.

 In 1988, publisher Christopher Hagedorn began targeting Engel with criticism in his Bronx weekly newspapers (the Bronx News, the Parkchester News, and the Co-op City News), when he alleged that Engel, when he was still an assemblyman, was behind a failed effort to evict the Co-op City News from its offices.
 In addition, Hagedorn later reprinted articles from other newspapers that contained criticism of Engel.
 Hagedorn also endorsed Engel's Democratic opponents, including Larry Seabrook in 2000; however, this did not prevent Engel's re-election to Congress.

 Engel mostly ignored Hagedorn's criticism and accusations.
 In 1995, however, his communications director, Greg Howard, told the Bronx Beat newspaper "We don't consider Mr. Hagedorn a legitimate journalist.
 He uses the paper as his own personal platform for whatever agenda he has.
 He chooses the paper to malign people with whom he has philosophical differences."
-In the last decade, Hagedorn's newspapers have been mostly silent in regard to Engel.
+During the following decade, Hagedorn's newspapers were mostly silent in regard to Engel.

-In January 2020, he revealed that in a call after he was fired as Trump's National Security Adviser, John Bolton "suggested to [Engel] — unprompted — that the [Foreign Affairs Committee] look into the recall of Ambassador Marie Yovanovitch."
+In January 2020, he revealed that in a call after he was fired as Trump's National Security Adviser, John Bolton "suggested to [Engel] — unprompted — that the [Foreign Affairs] committee look into the recall of Ambassador Marie Yovanovitch".

 In April 2020, Engel claimed he had visited his district and taken part in COVID-19 and healthcare related events, before confirming when challenged that he had not returned to New York since March.

 In June 2020, Engel appeared at a press conference to address the unrest resulting from the murder of George Floyd.
 When Bronx Borough President Rubén Díaz Jr. indicated there was not enough time for Engel to address the press, Engel responded, "If I didn't have a primary, I wouldn't care."
 Diaz immediately rebuked Engel, saying, "We're not politicizing.
 Everybody's got a primary, you know?"